mozilla/fxa/features/FxA-45-device-registration-api/README.md

 If the session is associated with a different device id, a 400 error will be returned.
+If the device id is associated with a different session, the device record will be updated with the new session.

 ```
 curl -v \